godotengine/godot-docs/development/file_formats/tscn.rst

 ``bone_name=NameOfBone`` attribute, and the corresponding bone being the parent has the BoneAttachment node in its ``bound_children`` list.

-An example of one MeshInstance parented to a bone in Skeleton:
+An example of one MeshInstance3D parented to a bone in Skeleton:

 ::